John H. Graham

-John Hugh Graham (April 1, 1835 – July 11, 1895) was an American educator, businessman, Civil War veteran, and politician who served one term as a U.S. Representative from New York from 1893 to 1895.
+John Hugh Graham (April 1, 1835 – July 11, 1895) was an American educator, businessman, Civil War veteran, and politician who served one term as a U.S. representative from New York from 1893 to 1895.

 Early life and education

 Born in Belfast, Ireland, Graham emigrated in 1836 to the United States with his parents, who settled in Brooklyn, New York.
 He attended the public schools of Brooklyn.

 Civil War

-During the Civil War he was recruited into Company A, 5th New York Heavy Artillery Regiment, and served three years as its captain.
+During the Civil War, he was recruited into Company A, 5th New York Heavy Artillery Regiment, and served three years as its captain.

 For gallant and meritorious services at Harper's Ferry and in the Shenandoah Valley, Virginia, he was commissioned major and brevetted lieutenant colonel.

 Post-war career

-After the war he engaged in the hardware business in Brooklyn, New York.
+After the war, Graham engaged in the hardware business in Brooklyn, New York.

 Congress

 Graham was elected as a Democrat to the Fifty-third Congress (March 4, 1893 – March 3, 1895).
 He was not a candidate for renomination in 1894.